maomao0007/scheduling-system/README.md

 - **Notification System**:
   - Access a dashboard for the latest updates
   - Receive notifications for schedule changes, leave request status updates and shift exchange request updates

+- **Real-time Messaging**:
+  - Direct messaging with administrators and other users
+  - Message history tracking

 ## System Configuration